orestis-koutroumpas/Reinforcement-Learning-Optimal-Policy/README.md

 ### Results

 #### 1. Reward Function
-The reward function used in the problem is 𝑅(𝒮)=𝑚𝑖𝑛{2,𝒮^2}.
+The reward function used in the problem is 𝑅(𝒮) = 𝑚𝑖𝑛{2,𝒮^2}.
 Below is a visualization of the reward function across the state space.

    <div style="text-align: center;">
       <img src="screenshots/reward.png" alt="Reward" width="90%" />